cecton/blog/content/posts/bugs-lazy-brain.md

 Last and not least: the lazy brain is only one part of the bug problem.
-There are many other aspects that are actually involved in the high number of bugs and knowledge and better design patterns are no server bullets.
+There are many other aspects that are actually involved in the high number of bugs and knowledge and better design patterns are no silver bullets.
 Actually, in some cases, it even helps introducing new problems like overengineering.